Climbing hold: Rock

 In the early stages, climbing holds were crafted by casting real rocks into concrete blocks; later, they evolved into rocks with holes drilled into them, allowing attachment to a wall.
 While the feel of these holds is realistic, rock holds are heavy and can polish with heavy use.

-Rock holds are also difficult to manufacture.
+Occasionally, modern holds are still produced from machined rocks such as granite; these are often produced as composite holds with a wooden base.